+December er

+31, M Iarch 31,

-D 2004 June 30 2005
+2004 2005

-(in t chousand ls)
+(in the ıds)

-Senior secured notes (a) \$ 100,000 19,550 180 \$ 100,0 19,3 1
+Senior secured notes (a) \$ 100,000 \$ 100,000

+Mortgage note (b) 19,550 19,470

+Equipment financing loans (c) 180 136

+119,730 119,606

-Less current installments 119,730 65,444 119,4 100,3
+Less current installments 65,444 100,411

-\$ 54,286 \$ 19,1
+\$ 54.286 \$ 19.195

-(a) On April 1, 1999, the Company issued in a private placement \$100.0 million of 11 3/8% Senior Secured Notes due in March 2006 (the "Senior Notes") with interest due semi-annually.
-In May 1999, the Senior Notes were exchanged for registered Series B Senior Secured Notes (the "Senior Secured Notes").
-The Senior Secured Notes are secured by substantially all of the Company's assets, other than certain excluded assets.
-In connection with the issuance of the Senior Secured Notes, the Company entered into an indenture dated as of April 1, 1999 (the "Indenture") that includes certain covenants, which as of June 30,

-2005, restrict the Company's ability, subject to certain exceptions, to: (i) incur additional indebtedness; (ii) pay dividends or other distributions, or repurchase capital stock or other equity interests or subordinated indebtedness; and (iii) make certain investments.
-The Indenture also limits the Company's ability to: (i) enter into transactions with affiliates, (ii) create liens on or sell certain assets, and (iii) enter into mergers and consolidations.
+(a) On April 1, 1999, the Company issued in a private placement \$100.0 million of 11 3/8% Senior Secured Notes due in March 2006 (the Senior Notes ) with interest due semi-annually.
+In May 1999, the Senior Notes were exchanged for registered Series B Senior Secured Notes (the Senior Secured Notes ).
+The Senior Secured Notes are secured by substantially all of the Company s assets, other than certain excluded assets.
+In connection with the issuance of the Senior Secured Notes, the Company entered into an indenture dated as of April 1, 1999 (the Indenture ) that includes certain covenants, which as of March 31, 2005, restrict the Company s ability, subject to certain exceptions, to: (i) incur additional indebtedness; (ii) pay dividends or other distributions, or repurchase capital stock or other equity interests or subordinated indebtedness: and (iii) make certain investments.
+The Indenture also limits the Company s ability to: (i) enter into transactions with affiliates, (ii) create liens on or sell certain assets, and (iii) enter into mergers and consolidations.
 The Senior Secured Notes may be repaid at any time at par.

-The Company has classified \$65.0 million of the Senior Secured

-Notes as a current liability as of December 31, 2004 because the Company expects to complete a transaction to sell six of its Clubs for \$65.0 million (See Note 5) before December 31, 2005 and the Indenture requires that the proceeds from that transaction retire a portion of the outstanding Senior Secured Notes.
-If for any reason the Company were to be in default under any covenants or requirements of the Indenture, the entire amount would be immediately due and payable.
+The Company has classified \$65.0 million of the Senior Secured Notes as a current liability as of December 31, 2004 because the Company expects to complete a transaction to sell six of its Clubs for \$65.0 million (See Note 5) before December 31, 2005 and the Indenture requires that the proceeds from that transaction retire a portion of the outstanding Senior Secured Notes.
+If for any reason the Company were to be in default under any covenants or requirements of the Indenture, the remaining \$35.0 million would need to be reclassified from long-term debt to current debt.

-If the Company undergoes a "change in control", as defined in the Indenture, it must give holders of the Senior Secured Notes the opportunity to sell their Senior Secured Notes to the Company at 101% of their face amount, plus interest.
+If the Company undergoes a change in control, as defined in the Indenture, it must give holders of the Senior Secured Notes the opportunity to sell their Senior Secured Notes to the Company at 101% of their face amount, plus interest.
 At December 31, 2004, the estimated fair value of the Senior Secured Notes was \$94.0 million.

-The Company did not file its 2004 annual report on Form 10-K or its March 31, 2005 and June 30, 2005 quarterly reports on Form 10-Q with the Securities and Exchange Commission on a timely basis and therefore violated one of the provisions of the Indenture Agreement.
+The Company did not file its 2004 annual report on Form 10-K or its March 31, 2005 quarterly report on Form 10-Q with the Securities and Exchange Commission on a timely basis and therefore violated one of the provisions of the Indenture Agreement.
 The trustee for the bondholders granted a waiver of this provision to the Company and extended the allowable filing date to September 30, 2005 in exchange for a \$250,000 consent fee.
-The Company filed the required reports with the Securities and Exchange Commission on September 30, 2005.